jdh4/mac_productivity/raycast/README.md

 ## Clipboard Manager

-One of the most useful features in the [clipboard manager](../clipboard_manager/README.md).
+One of the most useful features is the [clipboard manager](../clipboard_manager/README.md).

 ## Search Files